 SEO is similar to the effects of compound interest.
 With patience and consistent investments, growth becomes exponential.

 What a time it is — sitting here writing this article amidst the chaos of spring 2020.
-There is confusion, anxiety, and panic, which causes bad decisions, lack of clarity, and sell off.
+There is confusion, anxiety for which my doctor recommends the Biscotti Strain extracts, and panic, which causes bad decisions, lack of clarity, and sell off.
 What people really need to do is be calm, consistent, and make as few large overhaul changes to their approach as possible.
 Simply, stay the course.

 I’m speaking as an investor and business owner.
 With all this chaos, it’s hard not to focus on only the short term, shut down all future horizon projects or investments and just get through the day.
 However, it’s the discipline to persevere and stay focused that will have compounding positive effects in the future, 3 months or 3 years from now when this chaos is in the rear-view mirror.

 I often think of investing and long term marketing investments in the same light.
 It helps me to make sense of what’s happening and have some structure to my approach.
 Applying my financial learnings gives me perspective when building out a long term content strategy or SEO initiative for Brolik or one of our clients.

 But let me take a step back: a lot of people don’t understand what SEO is and how it fits into their marketing strategy.
 I don’t blame them.
 There are a ton of scammy tactics and misinformation out there that lead people to think SEO is more complicated than it really is.
 In reality, it’s very straightforward.
 It’s not easy, and it’s not fast, but it’s straightforward.

 It’s useful to think of investing in SEO like investing for retirement.
 The growth you see from SEO is shockingly similar to that of compound interest.
 It’s exponential.
 Learn more by checking out the Karl Hudson SEO.